loftwah/brandsync/design.md

 ## Conclusion

-Linkarooie represents a significant advancement in online presence management, empowering users to effortlessly synchronize and maintain a consistent digital identity across popular platforms like Twitter, Instagram, and Facebook.
+Linkarooie represents a significant advancement in online presence management, empowering users to effortlessly synchronize and maintain a consistent digital identity across popular platforms like Twitter/X, Instagram, and Facebook.
 By following the system design principles and considerations outlined in this guide, Linkarooie can be developed as a robust, scalable, and user-centric platform.

 The modular architecture, with its focus on separation of concerns and scalability, allows Linkarooie to handle a growing user base and increasing data volumes efficiently.
 The integration of OAuth providers and support for traditional email-based registration provides users with flexible and secure authentication options.